-- A. Only craft projects which are NOT eligible for any other section in any department may be entered here. - B. No framed projects or projects that could be hung on a - C. The General Superintendents will have final ruling for questionable entries.
+- A. Only craft projects which are NOT eligible for any other section in any department may be entered here. - B. No framed projects or projects that could be hung on a - C. This section now includes all baskets, except ones made of paper.

-D. Ineligible entries in this section will not be judged or displayed.
+- D. The General Superintendents will have final ruling for questionable entries. - E. Ineligible entries in this section will not be judged or displayed.